ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 * a permission model that is suitable for shared machines (such as HPC, group's workstation, ...)
   * users execute containers as themselves and don't need and/or can't get root privileges on the host per default
 * optimization for "integration" with the host system, rather than "isolation" from the host system
-  * it's very easy to use the host's network and file system (plus available GPUs! which is also possible with Docker, though)
+  * it's very easy to use the host's network and file system (plus available GPUs! which is also possible with Docker, though...)

 ## Docker/Singularity CLI